-The most commonly used clay color is the Terra-Cotta.
+The most common clay tile color is the Terra-Cotta.
 Another alternative to these natural earth tones is to add enamels to the tile and make any color of roof tiles.
 This process is called “ceramic” and consists of spraying enamel over the tile before baking it.

 Clay tiles are resistant to strong winds and cannot be destroyed in a fire.
-Because of the way they are shaped, clay tiles protect the underlayment of your roof, while also creating an air pocket thereby helping to insulate and isolate any unwanted heat or cold from being transferred to your home’s attic space.
+Because of the way they are shaped, clay tiles protect the underlayment of your roof, while also creating an air pocket, thereby helping to insulate and isolate any unwanted heat or cold from being transferred into your home’s attic space.

 Top Clay Tile Roof Manufacturers and Suppliers:

 Ludowici is one of the oldest and most renowned clay tile manufactures based in New Lexington, Ohio.
 The company offers a wide range of tile profiles for residential, historic, commercial, and institutional projects.